openfga/community/provenance-implementation/openfga.md

 # OpenFGA Provenance Implementation & Consumption

-_NOTE: The following document was dervied from the [Argo CD provenance implementation document](https://github.com/cncf/tag-security/blob/main/provenance-implementation/argo/argo-cd.md).
+_NOTE: The following document was derived from the [Argo CD provenance implementation document](https://github.com/cncf/tag-security/blob/main/provenance-implementation/argo/argo-cd.md).
 We chose to use this as a template as it has already been accepted by the [tag-security](https://github.com/cncf/tag-security) group of CNCF._

 ## OpenFGA Provenance Intent